 This data is now available to download from Data Mill North.

-The latest population figures produced by the Office for National Statistics (ONS) on 25 June 2015 show that an estimated 528,200 people live in Bradford District.
+The latest population figures produced by the Office for National Statistics (ONS) on 23 June 2016 show that an estimated 531,200 people live in Bradford District – an increase of 3,000 people (0.6%) since the previous year.

 Bradford District is the fourth largest metropolitan district (in terms of population) in England, after Birmingham, Sheffield and Leeds although the District’s population growth is lower than other major cities.
-In the last three years Bradford’s population has grown at 0.3% which is slower than the regional average of 0.8% and the national average of 1.5%.
+In the last year Bradford’s population has grown at a rate of 0.6% which is faster than the previous three years when the population increased by 0.3% each year.

 The population of Bradford is ethnically diverse.
 The largest proportion of the district’s population (63.9%) identifies themselves as White British.
 The district has the largest proportion of people of Pakistani ethnic origin (20.3%) in England.